 Human Actions Blamed for Gatlinburg’s Tragic Black Bear Losses

-In the serene town of Gatlinburg, Tennessee, a series of unsettling events involving black bears have captured national attention.
+In the serene town of Gatlinburg, Tennessee, a series of unsettling events involving black have captured national attention.
 These encounters, often caught on camera, have led to controversial decisions by wildlife authorities.

 In a town known for its natural beauty and close proximity to the Great Smoky Mountains National Park, the delicate balance between wildlife and human safety is increasingly difficult to maintain.